juankadiaz/hello-fistro/hello-fistro/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-There is a free and interpreted version based on Hello Dolly and reinterpreted with expresions of a great comedy actor of Spain, Chiquito de la Calzada, who died at December 11.
+There is a free and interpreted version based on Hello Dolly and reinterpreted with expresions of a great comedy actor of Spain, Chiquito de la Calzada, who died at November 11.
 This plugin is in her memory.

 == Description ==

-There is a free and interpreted version based on Hello Dolly and reinterpreted with expresions of a great comedy actor of Spain, Chiquito de la Calzada, who died at December 11.
+There is a free and interpreted version based on Hello Dolly and reinterpreted with expresions of a great comedy actor of Spain, Chiquito de la Calzada, who died at November 11.
 This plugin is in her memory.

 == Installation ==